kyr0/kyr0/README.md

 > ...with 20+ years of experience, I'm a seasoned software engineer who also enjoys indulging in writing, teaching and music production during my free time.

 - 🛠️ These days, I'm building AI-driven web apps, libraries and software engineering tools
-    - [FTR: KI-Tools](https://github.com/kyr0/ftr-ki-tools) - Browser extension that offers integrated AI tools for content extraction, transcription, translation, summarization, fact-checking, and editing, all bundled into one product.
+    - [RedakTool](https://github.com/kyr0/redaktool) - Browser extension that offers integrated AI tools for content extraction, transcription, translation, summarization, fact-checking, and editing, all bundled into one product.
 It supports all commercial, open-source, and in-house operated AI models.
 All prompts are free and editable.
 Goals: Highest quality standards.
 Even better productivity.
 Maximum cost control.
     - [HYOBAN](https://hyoban.ai) - Up to 98% of all consumers trust online reviews.
 HYOBAN's AI optimizes the online reputation of it's clients and puts them almost automatically on the path to success.
 - 🔬 I’m into: LLMs, GPTs, vector databases, ensemble AI based time-series forecasting, N-HiTS and RLHF
 - 🔬 Novel algorithms and computer science / research projects I've finished: